 Can I use the pass more than once?

 Yes!
 Membership allows you unlimited visits to the Charles Wright Museum, the Detroit Institute of Arts, the Detroit Historical Museum, and the Dossin Great Lakes Museum.
-Your pass also allows you to attend performance opportunities and special events; refer to the Culture Pass Detroit e-newsletter for more information.
+Your pass also allows you to attend select exhibits and workshops with the Museum of Contemporary Arts Detroit, and performances from the Detroit Symphony Orchestra, Detroit Opera, Detroit Public Theatre, and the TéMaTé Institute for Black Dance and Culture.
+Using your pass may unlock special event experiences throughout the year.
+Refer to the Culture Pass Detroit e-newsletter for more information.

 Is there a limit to the number of venues I can visit in one day?